top of page

 Abby Ellis

-First Year Instructor
+Second Year Instructor

 This job has provided me with such big opportunities and opened up a whole new world of people.
 I enjoy meeting all of the Swim Warriors families and watching the clients bloom as they become more confident in themselves.
-Working with each l client and watching their improvement is so rewarding and it never ceases to thrill l me every time I watch them succeed.
-It’s truly a blessing to be a part of their journey.

-My advice for swim parents would be to just trust the instructor and cherish watching your child grow.
-The change is a beautiful thing to watch, and it happens pretty fast.
-I know some parents can be a bit nervous for their children, and that is completely normal!
+"My advice for swim parents would be to just trust the instructor and cherish watching your child grow.
+The change is a beautiful thing to watch and it happens pretty fast.
+I know some parents can be a bit nervous for their children and that is completely normal!
 Find comfort in the fact that all of the instructors are taught that safety is our first and foremost priority.
-Sometimes children will cry when they are uncomfortable with the water or an unfamiliar face, and that is okay!
-The water can be a daunting thing for many kids learning to swim, and your child isn’t alone in that.
-We work hard to help each kid become confident in themselves and perform to their highest.
+Sometimes children will cry when they are uncomfortable with the water or a new face and that is alright.
+The water can be a daunting thing for kid. but your child isn’t alone in that.
+So many kids learn to love the water once the discomfort goes away.
+It takes time and practice.
+We work our hardest to help each kid become confident in themselves and perform to their highest but we cannot do it alone.
 Practicing at home, even in a bathtub, is super important.
-Parents who practice with their kids often see quicker results as their child practices and begins to enjoy the water.
+Parents who practice with their kids often times see quicker results as their child practices and begins to enjoy the water."

 MY FAVORITE QUOTE